Swati7135/Amazon-Sales-Performance-Analysis-using-SQL-Dashboard-Visualization/README.md

 ## Use Case
-This project can be used as a portfolio case study for Data Analyst roles and demonstrates practical skills in SQL-based analysis, business insight generation, and data visualization.
+This project simulates a real-world sales performance analysis scenario where SQL is used to answer business questions related to revenue, customer behavior, product performance, and operational efficiency.
+It demonstrates how data analysts support business stakeholders by transforming raw transactional data into actionable insights through structured queries and dashboards.

 ## Author
 **Swati Singh**